 Note: After initial contact with poison ivy, use cool or cold water with soap to help get the oils off.
 See below for specifics.

 Though once the bumpy itchy symptoms have taken over (too late for the oils to get off), the following remedy DOES WORK:

 Run HOT water over the affected rash area, as HOT as you can tolerate without burning yourself… the HOTTER the water (don’t burn yourself) the more effective it will be to eliminate the itch!

 Here are more details on how this free home remedy works…

-It’s easiest if the poison ivy rash is on an extremity (fingers, arm, leg, etc..) enabling you to run hot water over it in the sink.
+It’s easiest if the poison ivy rash is on an extremity (fingers, arm, leg, etc..).
+This makes it easier to run hot water over the affected area in the sink.
 Start rinsing the rash with hot water that you can tolerate.
 Then increase the water temperature to the HOTTEST temperature that you can tolerate without burning yourself.

 Note: I must warn you that the initial itch sensation from the hot water contacting the affected area will be quite strong.
 At least it was for me.
 You will have a very intense urge to scratch the itch – but do not scratch!
 This sensation will be worse right when you start, but it will reduce after about 30 seconds to a minute or so.